-The results in tables 6 and 7 are unequivocal.
-The racial difference in the proportion of students' schoolmates who are poor is the key dimension of segregation driving the association between segregation and achievement gaps.
-Conditional on that measure, the other seven measures collectively explain no additional variance in achievement gaps.
-The adjusted $R^2$ is nearly identical in model 5 and model 3 (which includes 7 additional measures of segregation).
+The results of these analyses are unequivocal.
+Racial segregation is strongly associated with racial achievement gaps; and the racial difference in the proportion of students' schoolmates who are poor is the key dimension of segregation driving this association.
+Conditional on that measure, the other measures in tables 6 and 7 collectively explain no additional variance in achievement gaps.
+The adjusted R^{2} 's are nearly identical in model 5 and model 3 (which includes 7 additional measures of segregation).